kadenoseen/CodeSpeak/README.md

 Created by Kaden Oseen

-CodeSpeak is a user-friendly web-based application that translates complex code into easy-to-understand English descriptions.
+CodeSpeak is an intuitive web-based application designed to convert inputted code into easy-to-understand language, helping both novice and experienced programmers better comprehend the functionality of their code.
+Users can select a programming language, input their code, and receive a human-readable interpretation of their code's logic.

 ## Table of Contents